dkalaxdk/P4/README.md

 One or more Arduino boards are also required to act as slaves, these boards should contain the output pins of the system.

 ## How to use:

-The project needs to be compiled using any java compiler, within the EBALArduino folder there are some examples of the output code after the compiler have been run on inputs files seen in DO SAVE THESE SOMEWHERE OR REFERENCE THEM.
+The project needs to be compiled using any java compiler, within the EBALArduino folder there are some examples of the output code after the compiler have been run on the input files seen in **DO SAVE THESE SOMEWHERE OR REFERENCE THEM**.

 Any code compiled by the compiler needs to be compiled for the Arduino using a Arduino IDE or compiler.
 The compiled code utilises a library witch can be found in [Reference to Arduino library](https://www.youtube.com/watch?v=dQw4w9WgXcQ). <br>
 When installing the library to the Arduino IDE, follow this guide: [Arduino library installation](https://www.arduino.cc/en/guide/libraries).
 When this is done the output code from the compiler can be run as any other Arduino code.

-The output of the compiler will be multiple files, a file for the Master board, and for one each slave. <br>
+The output of the compiler will be multiple files, a file for the Master board, and one for each slave. <br>
 These needs to be compiled in the Arduino IDE one by one, and then be put on the respective Arduino boards.
+When compiling the files through the Arduino IDE, each file needs to be added to a folder with the same name of the output file.

 ## General code overview:
-The compiler is implemented using a recursive descent parser, as the designed language is LL(1). <br>
+The compiler is implemented using a recursive descent parser, as the designed language is LL(1).

-EBAL were designed and implemented as a semester project, and is therefor not fully implemented.
+EBAL were designed and implemented as a semester project, and is therefore not fully implemented.
 The language does not contain any iterative control structures, arrays or strings, nor does it contain a way for the slaves to communicate with the master board.
+**Evt skriv noget mere**